 - Under Power Management, uncheck “Allow the computer to turn off this device to save power.”

 2: Customize proxy settings

-- On the taskbar search option type inetcpl.cpl and press Enter key.
+- On the taskbar search option, type inetcpl.cpl and press the Enter key.

-- In Connections, go to LAN settings option.
+- In Connections, go to the LAN settings option.

-- Check out proxy server is mark tick or not.
-Make sure it is not marked tick.
+- Check if the proxy server is marked ticked or not.
+Make sure it is not marked “tick.”
 Untick Use a proxy server for your LAN.

 3: Manage WiFi settings

-- Open Settings by going to Windows logo.
+- Open Settings by going to the Windows logo.